webmaster-icsd/icsd.org/_announcements/2018-07-03-hajj-seminar.md

 ---
 ## Hajj Seminar

 Please join Sh Abdeljalil Mezgouri to understand the Hajj rites and requirements.
+See the Calendar for details.